karpetrosyan/aioreq/README.md

 ```

 ## Benchmarks
-**Aioreq** is a really fast library and to demonstrate the speed, we compared the same program with different python libraries.
+**Aioreq** is a very fast library, and we compared it to other Python libraries to demonstrate its speed.

-Libraries that i used to compare speed.
+I used these libraries to compare speed.
 * [httpx](https://github.com/encode/httpx)
 * [requests](https://github.com/psf/requests)
 ---
 ### Benchmark run

-Clone aioreq [repository][mygit] for first.
+First, clone aioreq [repository][mygit].

 Then...